BrilworksarrowBlogarrowProduct Engineering

 : 'https://prod.example.com';

-1. iOS: Use Xcode build schemes and set variables in Info.plist or as user-defined build settings
+1. iOS: Use Xcode build schemes or Info.plist settings

 EXPO_PUBLIC_API_URL=https://staging.example.com